GaloisInc/daedalus/docs-src/source/index.rst

   def Word32 = joinWords Word16 Word16

-If a ``block`` provides a value for an implicit parameter, then all calls for the rest of the block will use that value for the parmeter.
+If a ``block`` provides a value for an implicit parameter, then all calls for the rest of the block will use that value for the parameter.
 For example, ``BEWord16`` *does not* have an implicit parameter:

 .. code-block:: DaeDaLus